 - (iii) To make recommendations (to support the decision, change aspects of the decision, or to invite the decision making body to reconsider). - (iv)To suggest further steps before a decision is made (but not to try to carry out those steps in place of the decision making body). - (v) To come to a view in a relatively short time scale, so as not to compromise the speed and efficiency of the decision-making process. - (g) In calling in a decision it is not sufficient for the Member requesting the call in to state that they wish to test the merits of the decision.
-A member requesting a call in shall specify precisely which aspects of the decision they wish to question or challenge. - (h) The Operational Manager of Scrutiny Services may, in consultation with the Monitoring Officer, rule that a call in is not valid if: - (i) The call in request has not been made within the seven working days allowed for call in; - (ii) It is not clear which Executive Decision is being called in; - (iii) The decision is exempt from call in on account of urgency provisions; - (iv) The call in request provides too little information to enable Committee members or the decision taker to adequately prepare for the call in meeting. - (v) The decision being called in, or broadly the same decision, has been called in during the last six months.
+A member requesting a call in shall specify precisely which aspects of the decision they wish to question or challenge. - (h) The Operational Manager of Scrutiny Services may, in consultation with the Monitoring Officer, rule that a call in is not valid if: - (i) The call in request has not been made within the seven working days allowed for call in; - (ii) It is not clear which Executive Decision is being called in; - (iii) The decision is exempt from call in on account of urgency provisions; - (iv) The call in request provides too little information to enable Committee members or the decision taker to adequately prepare for the call in meeting. - (v) The decision being called in, or broadly the same decision, has been called in during the last six months; or - (vi) The matter has already been scrutinised by the relevant Scrutiny Committee and there is no significant new or additional information which has not been previously considered by that Committee.